Influenza (flu)

 Who is most at risk of influenza?

-Influenza can be a serious illness.
-Some people are more at risk of severe complications if they get influenza including:
+Seasonal influenza can be a serious illness.
+Some people are more at risk of severe symptoms if they get influenza including:

 Are you in one of the above groups?